YXUIAO/YXUIAO.github.io/_pages/about.md

   - /about.html
 ---

-This is Ruoxiang Li's home on the web.

 I am a postgraduate at National University of Defense Technology and Science and Technology on Parallel and Distributed Laboratory.
 My current research focuses on (1) visual SLAM; (2) event-based SLAM; (3) robotics.

 ## Bio